 But that’s only one part of personalizing your emails.
 Ideally, your email marketing database should be broken up into specific groups, based on what people are interested in and most likely to engage with, so you can send them more specific, relatable content.
 For example, by separating your email marketing database into groups based on what they’re interested in, like buying and selling or ROI and long term goals, you can craft and send content, with personalization tokens, that further makes them believe your content is created just for them by making it feel a lot more personal.

-★ If you want to learn more about email marketing, have a look at these posts:
+★ Want to learn more about building an email marketing strategy?
+Have a look at these posts:

 - Building an Effective Email Newsletter Strategy

 - Email Marketing Best Practices for Real Estate Agents

 - How Real Estate Agents Can Improve Their Email Marketing Open Rate